 How to Run a Bookclub

-- Tips on Running a Successful Bookclub from Toronto Public Library
+- Tips on Running a Successful Bookclub from Edmonton Public Library

 - I Love Libraries is an American organization but has some great ideas and resources for book clubs everywhere